-The following description and course documents are for the “International Finance & Trade” course that I currently teach at East China Normal University.
+The following description and course documents are for the “International Finance & Trade” course that I taught at East China Normal University.

 This course will familiarize students with the global financial system and its markets, along with the history, structure, issues (protectionism, free-trade, foreign exchange markets, exchange rate regimes) and recent developments related to international trade.
 The course begins with an overview of China’s monetary history, specifically the role that international currency preferences played in the Opium Wars. on international trade in the post-WWII era, leading up to the present.
 Special emphases will be given to the impacts of international trade on select countries, as well as the regions in which they are located.
 Focus will be given to international organizations such as the International Monetary Fund (IMF), World Bank and the World Trade Organization (WTO) as well as multinational corporations (MNC) that influence trade and finance.
 During the second half of the course, students will gain an understanding of both the onshore and offshore markets of China, including why certain products or jurisdictions are preferred, and be given insight into current developments and their implications for international finance and, in particular, Chinese financial markets.